 FINANCIAL PLANNER – CLIENT PROFILES

-Disclaimer: The client profiles and strategies depicted below are hypothetical, but are representative of the types of clients I work with and provide examples of techniques I regularly employ as a financial planner.
+Disclaimer: The client profiles and strategies depicted below are hypothetical, but are representative of the types of clients we work with and provide examples of techniques we regularly employ as financial planners.

 FOCUS ON RETIREMENT